temporalio/documentation/docs/server/production-deploy.md

 ## Overview

 While a lot of effort has been made to easily run and test the Temporal Server in a development environment (see the [Quick install guide](/clusters/quick-install)), there is far less of an established framework for deploying Temporal to a live (production) environment.
-That is because the set up of the Server depends very much on your intended use-case and the hosting infrastructure.
+That is because the setup of the Server depends very much on your intended use-case and the hosting infrastructure.

 This page is dedicated to providing a "first principles" approach to self-hosting the Temporal Server.
 As a reminder, experts are accessible via the [Community forum](https://community.temporal.io/) and [Slack](https://temporal.io/slack) should you have any questions.